 Learning Objectives: 1) Explain how lien laws protect the rights and interests of both the builder and the consumer 2) Define what a lien is, as well as how and when a lien should be filed 3) Understand both owner and contractor time limitations for filing and preserving lien supporting documents and lien rights.
 The topics covered are:

 A. What is a lien and who is entitled to file?

-his 1 hour chapter describes wind mitigation methodology, comparing the C-brace system and the X retrofittings.
+CHAPTER 5 WIND MITIGATION (60 minutes).
+This one-hour chapter describes wind mitigation methodology, comparing the C-brace system and the X retrofittings.
 The aftermath of past hurricanes in Florida has shown that one of major damaged structural components in residential homes is the gable-end wall or the gable-end truss for timber wall or masonry wall constructions, respectively.
-As a result, a revised building code, “Standard for Hurricane resistant residential Construction” (SBCCI, 1993, 1999) was developed to require all gable-ends to be designed to resist hurricane force wind.
+As a result, a revised building code, “Standard for Hurricane Resistant Residential Construction” (SBCCI, 1993, 1999) was developed to require all gable-ends to be designed to resist hurricane force wind.
 This research investigates two different retrofit systems: (1) X-bracing and (2) C-bracing to determine their structural performance under hurricane wind.